runpod/docs/docs/sdks/go/overview.md

 ```

 This command installs the `runpod-sdk` package.
-Then run the following command to install the dependcies:
+Then run the following command to install the dependencies:

 ```command
 go mod tidy